drewcarranti/drewCarranti/README.md

-- 👋 Hi, I’m Drew Carranti
+- 👋 Hi, I’m Andrew, or Drew, Carranti
 - 👨‍🔬 I'm currently working on a research team looking into the application of Automatic Market Makers for equity markets
 - 💼 I most recently worked @ CSL Behring as a Data Science Intern on the Advanced Analytics & AI team
-- 🌱 I’m currently studying Quantitative Finance @ SIT (Python, R, C++, JS, SQL, Java) & Web3 / DeFi (Solidity & html)
+- 🌱 I’m currently studying Quantitative Finance & Financial Engineering @ SIT (Python, R, C++, JS, SQL, Java)
 - 📫 Reach me @ acarrant@stevens.com & check out my Linkedin to see other projects @ https://www.linkedin.com/in/drewcarranti/

 <!---